Dominque Reese ’06Los Angeles

 “He encouraged me to apply and that was that,” says Reese.
 She was accepted at eight of the country’s top universities, but says she chose Princeton because of its remarkable "no loan" financial aid program.
 “None of the other schools could beat Princeton’s financial aid package,” she says.

 Once at Princeton, Reese became an economics major.
-She met Jean Baldwin Grossman, a professor in the Woodrow Wilson School of Public and International Affairs who is an expert on after-school and youth-mentoring programs for disadvantaged youth.
+She met Jean Baldwin Grossman, a professor in the Princeton School of Public and International Affairs who is an expert on after-school and youth-mentoring programs for disadvantaged youth.
 And with Grossman as her adviser, Reese put her dual passions to work, writing her senior thesis on the effects of after-school programs on graduation outcome and community-service participation, while also analyzing the economic implications of such programs for society at large.

 She tested her scholarship in the real world.
 Reese became one of the first coordinators of the Black Student Union’s Leadership and Mentoring Program (LAMP), a program that she says assists “students of color with their transition to college, pairing incoming freshmen with mentors, either juniors or seniors, and providing programming throughout the year, preparing them mentally, academically, personally and socially.”